 There is no need to apply for Secondary School Apprenticeship Scholarships.
 All students who meet the criteria for the Scholarship are automatically considered for the award.

 A number of district-wide scholarships are available to School District No. 73 students.
-Descriptions and criteria of all district scholarships and buraries is available in the Scholarship and Awards Description and Criteria handout.
+Descriptions and criteria of all district scholarships and buraries are available in the Scholarship and Awards Description and Criteria handout.
 Please use the School District No. 73 Scholarship & Bursary Awards Application to apply for all District Awards.
+(The application form is being updated and will be online when the update is complete.)
 In addition, there are many scholarships available that are specific to each school or available through other sources.
 Information on these awards is also available in the AMAS Awards and Scholarships Database.